-> * Gear: I can provide all stoves, cookware, fuel, etc for the trip.
-If you want to bring your own, let me know; I'll get the fuel you need, as it's not possible for you to fly with any fuel in your luggage.
-If you would prefer a fully outfitted trip, we can accommodate that, though you'll need to bring your personal gear, such as sleeping bag and backpack.
+* Gear: I can provide all stoves, cookware, fuel, etc for the trip.
+If you want to bring your own, let me know; I'll get the fuel you need, as it's not possible for you to fly with any fuel in your luggage. though you'll need to bring your personal gear, such as sleeping bag and backpack.
 We'll also provide bear resistant food cannisters and bear spray for the trip.
 Expeditions Alaska trips will also provide a cook tent or tarp for the trip.

 * Safety: Any professional guide service puts safety first; this means caution, it means responsibility and it means an excellent knowledge of the area: the terrain, wildlife and travel, backcountry camping and safety, fully qualified Wilderness First Aid certification, and a satellite available for emergency backcountry service if necessary and two way radios for communication within the group if we split up at all.